-- 1. The first section will address the knowledge goals stated in the Learning Contract; - 2.
-The second section will address progress toward completion of the tasks listed in the Learning Contract; and - 3.
+- 2. The second section will address progress toward completion of the tasks listed in the Learning Contract; and - 3.
 The final section will be a summary of the student's overall performance.
-In the interim evaluation report, this section will also list any changes to the stated knowledge and task goals outlined in the original Learning Contract. - A Pass/Fail grade is assigned at the final evaluative session.
+The Mid-Term Evaluation Report will also list any changes to the stated knowledge and task goals outlined in the original Learning Contract.